-A balanced international panel of judges must be nominated for World and Section shows.
+A balanced international panel of judges must be nominated for FCI World and Section shows.
 The rules defined in Art.
 10 INVITING JUDGES g) of the Regulations for FCI Dog Shows (at least 2/3 of the invited judges in the panel have to be judges approved by a FCI-NO) must be respected.
 In addition, qualified judges from countries that are not members of the FCI may be used especially for judging their native breeds.

-For World Dog shows, at least one judge from each section of the FCI should be invited.
+For FCI World Dog shows, at least one judge from each section of the FCI should be invited.

-Programmes for World and Section shows must clearly identify the assigned breeds to the relevant judges.
+Programmes for FCI World and Section shows must clearly identify the assigned breeds to the relevant judges.

-For World and Section shows, the national canine organization of the country where the show is held, must nominate and engage the judges.
+For FCI World and Section shows, the national canine organization of the country where the show is held, must nominate and engage the judges.

-Judges who are also the NCO's official representatives at an FCI General Assembly connected to the World show must have a minimum of 50% of their travelling expenses reimbursed by the organiser of the event.
+Judges who are also the NCO's official representatives at an FCI General Assembly connected to the FCI World show must have a minimum of 50% of their travelling expenses reimbursed by the organiser of the event.

-4 OBSERVER OF THE FCI
+4 DELEGATE OF THE FCI

-- A The FCI General Committee will nominate an official FCI observer for each World Show.
-The Executive Director of the FCI will assist the official FCI observer.
-For Section Shows the relevant section recommends the official FCI observer to the FCI General Committee for approval. - B The FCI observer has the following authority: - a. to assist and advise the organizing clubs during the preparations for the show; - b. to ensure that the national canine organization in the host country has followed all rules and special regulations of the FCI and that these rules and special regulations of the FCI are correctly applied during the show; - c. to write down details of all complaints, which are made during the show and which relate to infringements against FCI rules and special regulations;
+- A The FCI General Committee will nominate an official FCI Delegate for each FCI World Show.
+The Executive Director of the FCI will assist the official FCI Delegate.
+For FCI Section Shows the relevant section recommends the official FCI Delegate to the FCI General Committee for approval. - B The FCI Delegate has the following tasks, duties and rights: - a. to assist and advise the organizing club during the preparations of the show and to initiate any necessary actions through the Organising Committee in case of unforeseen circumstances before or during the event; - b. to ensure that the FCI rules and specific regulations are correctly applied by the organising NCO before and during the show; - c. to write down details of all complaints, which are made during the show and which relate to infringements against FCI rules and specific regulations;

-- d. to inform the FCI General Committee by a comprehensive written report (annex 4) about the activities, to communicate the relevant complaints to this Committee and to help the FCI General Committee to deal with these matters, if necessary.
-A copy of the report should be sent to the president of the FCI Show Commission. - C If the official FCI observer is also a member of the FCI General Committee, he will represent the FCI at the show if no other FCI General Committee member is present. - D The FCI observer at World and Section shows is to receive from the organiser the same daily allowance as the judges, as well as his travelling, accommodation and meal expenses.
-In addition, in case the FCI Observer is asked by the FCI General Committee to visit the show area prior to the event, all his travelling, accommodation and meal expenses will be covered by the FCI.
+- d. to visit the premises on three (3) occasions: a year, three months and four weeks (preferably once the entries are closed) before the event.
+He will be provided with a check-list (annex 5) of all the points to control.
+After each of the 3 visits, the FCI Delegate will report to the FCI General Committee within 7 calendar days.
+All his travelling, accommodation and meal expenses will be covered by the FCI. - e. to inform the FCI General Committee by a comprehensive written report (annex 4) about the activities, to communicate the relevant complaints to this Committee and to help the FCI General Committee to deal with these matters, if necessary.
+A copy of the report should be sent to the president of the FCI Show Commission. - f.
+During the event, the FCI Delegate has the responsibility to make sure that the Regulations for FCI Dog Shows are properly observed.
+He will report possible cases to the FCI General Committee. - C If the official FCI Delegate is also a member of the FCI General Committee, he will represent the FCI at the show if no other FCI General Committee member is present. - D The FCI Delegate is to receive from the organiser the same daily allowance as the judges, as well as his travelling, accommodation and meal expenses.